guildai/guildai/guild/tests/dependencies-4.md

     >>> run("guild runs")
     <exit 0>

 The `missing-file` operation defines a dependency on a single missing file.
 The source is marked as optional.

     >>> run("guild run missing-file -y")
     Resolving file:missing.txt
     Could not resolve file:missing.txt - skipping because dependency is optional
     <exit 0>

-A successful run is generated.
+The run succeeds.

     >>> run("guild runs")
     [1:...]  missing-file  ...  completed